-Man fatally pinned trying to repair piece of logging equipment in NW.
-Wisconsin woods
+Wisconsin man fatally pinned trying to repair logging equipment

 The incident occurred midday Monday in the woods along Hwy.
 8 west of the city of Barron, according to the Barron County Sheriff’s Office.

-The woods on that parcel had suffered a blowdown during a storm last year, according to Sheriff Chris Fitzgerald.
+The woods on that parcel had sustained a blowdown during a storm last year, according to Sheriff Chris Fitzgerald.

-Nathan P. Hecker, 56, of Stone Lake, Wis., was repairing a pice of equipment on a log skidding machine, when he became pinned between the cab and the engine compartment, Fitzgerald said.
+Nathan P. Hecker, 56, of Stone Lake, Wis., was repairing a piece of equipment on a log skidding machine when he became pinned between the cab and the engine compartment, Fitzgerald said.

 Someone with Hecker called 911.
-Personnel from the Sheriff’s Office, Mayo Ambulance and the Barron Fire Department were among the emergency personnel to respond, but Hecker died at the scene.
+Personnel from the Sheriff’s Office, Mayo Ambulance and the Barron Fire Department were among the emergency personnel to respond.
+Hecker died at the scene.